-- some staff would be involved in challenge and review teams; - others would provide information and ideas for reviews; and - where the staff roles are proposed to change, they would be consulted on the proposals. - 4.18 A communications plan is in place for advising staff of proposals for Phases 2 and 3 and of the key dates for decisions to be made.
+- some staff would be involved in challenge and review teams as 'critical friends': - others whose functions are being reviewed would provide information and ideas for reviews; and - where the staff roles are proposed to change, they would be consulted on the proposals. - 4.18 A communications plan is in use for advising staff of proposals for Phases 2 and 3 and of the key dates for decisions to be made.
 This has involved briefing staff through their line managers of the recommendations being considered by the Board and the Council.
 The Board has acknowledged that keeping staff involved, especially those potentially affected by reviews is very important.
 Staff have had to cope with considerable change and budget reductions for several years and this phase of redesign will be unsettling so it is important to provide assurances about the ongoing involvement of staff in redesign and to appreciate them and value their public service.